Understanding and Increasing Efficiency of Frank-Wolfe Adversarial Training: Background and Previous Work

+This framework was extended in the TRADES algorithm \cite{Zhang:2019} which proposes a modified loss function that captures the clean and adversarial accuracy tradeoff.
+Local Linearity Regularization (LLR) \cite{qin:2019} uses an analogous approach where the adversary is chosen to maximally violate the local linearity based on a first order approximation to \eqref{eq:adv_risk}.

-The training procedure constructs adversarial attacks at given inputs $x$ that solve the inner maximization problem.
-Common maximization methods typically use a fixed number of gradient-ascent steps.
-One such method is projected gradient descent (PGD) that performs the iterative updates:
+To construct their adversarial attacks at a given input $x$ these defenses use Projected Gradient Descent (\textsc{PGD}) to approximate the constrained inner maximization using a fixed number of steps. \textsc{PGD} computes adversarial perturbations using the iterative updates: